Paullllllllllllllllll/ChronoDownloader/README.md

 - BNE connector (`api/bne_api.py`): Hardened IIIF manifest resolution by trying both `/manifest` and `/manifest.json` patterns.
 - Requirements: Pinned versions in `requirements.txt` for stability (requests/urllib3/pandas/beautifulsoup4).
 - Repo hygiene: Added a top-level `.gitignore` and included `sample_works.csv` referenced in this README.

+Architecture and code quality:

+- Introduced `main/pipeline.py` to encapsulate the orchestration flow (search → select → persist → download). `main/downloader.py` is now a thin CLI wrapper calling the pipeline.
+This improves modularity, readability, and reuse.
+- Centralized selection and naming helpers in the pipeline; simplified the CLI and reduced duplication.
+- Minor cleanup: removed unused imports in `main/downloader.py`, improved error messages, and kept backward-compatible shims for legacy imports.